ufgmg/constitution/gmg-constitution.md

 ### Part 5

-The Publicist shall update the Game Makers Guild website and handle routine communication with the members.
+The Publicist's purpose is to promote membership growth.
+The Publicist shall update the Game Makers Guild website, send out newsletters, and oragnize efforts to drive membership.

 ## Section 2